RashmikaTR/Operating-Systems-IT2244-P-/README.md

 Description: This program attempts to create child processes to calculate factorial, generate Fibonacci, and check for prime numbers based on three user inputs (A, B, C).
 Note: This file contains some logical and syntactical issues in its fork() structure and function calls, which are improved upon in new 23.c.
 The intention is to have separate processes for A, and then a combined process for B and C, but the implementation is flawed.

-2.Process-based Factorial, Fibonacci, and Prime Check (Improved Version) (new 23.c)
+2. Process-based Factorial, Fibonacci, and Prime Check (Improved Version) (new 23.c)
 Description: An improved and corrected version of new 20.c.
 It properly implements the creation of three distinct child processes:
 Child A: Calculates the factorial of input A.
 Child B: Generates the Fibonacci sequence up to B terms.